-For the past ten years, the District’s Acquired Brain Injury (ABI) Programs have been a top fundraiser for the San Diego Brain Injury Foundation (SDBIF) in their annual Survive Headstrong Walk.
-Team ABI came through again this year, raising well over $17,000.
-These funds were matched by a former ABI student’s family foundation, The Satterberg Foundation, bringing our total to over $34,000!
-The Walk was held on Saturday, March 18 at DeAnza Cove and was well-attended by approximately 700 participants, volunteers, and exhibitors.
-It was a fun-filled Saturday morning with music, a warm-up exercise session, many interesting exhibitors, a drum circle, raffle prize give-aways and much cheering.
-The SD Brain Injury Foundation provides referrals, education, advocacy, and support for survivors of brain traumas, strokes, and tumors---and the Survive Headstrong Walk helps raise awareness and money for all of these efforts.
-Team ABI has now raised over $150,000 for the Walk since its inception.
+Also in the “news”, the District’s Acquired Brain Injury (ABI) Programs have been a top fundraiser for the San Diego Brain Injury Foundation (SDBIF) in their annual Survive Headstrong Event for the past eleven years.
+Team ABI came through again this year, raising $21,260!
+These funds may be matched again by a former ABI student’s family foundation, The Satterberg Foundation, which would bring our total to close to $40,000.
+The Event was held on Saturday, March 10 at DeAnza Cove and despite the cold, the drizzle, and the over-cast skies, was well-attended by approximately 700 participants, volunteers, and exhibitors.
+Team ABI members numbered 145 alone!
+The students of the Peer Support class at CE-Mesa ABI-afternoon Program designed our t-shirts to show ABI Program information on the front and our symbol of the Phoenix rising on the back.
+Team ABI has now raised over $190,000 for the SDBIF since its inception.
+SDBIF provides referrals, education, advocacy, and support for survivors of brain traumas, strokes, and tumors---and the Survive Headstrong Event helps raise awareness and money for all of these efforts.

 Heike Kessler-Heiberg, MA, SLP-CCC

 San Diego Community College District CE-Mesa College Campus